 Lenten Devotions from Lutheran Hour Ministries

-Available to read online or to hear as a podcast (beginning March 5), "MY GOD, MY GOD, WHY HAVE YOU FORSAKEN ME?" can also be received as an e-mail subscription throughout the Lenten season.
-Churches can also download, personalize and print them to give to congregation members or use as an outreach tool.
-The audio version will begin March 5, 2014.
+Available to read online or as a podcast beginning March 1 2017, From the Cradle to the Empty Grave can also be received as an e-mail subscription throughout the Lenten season.
+Churches can also download, personalize and print them to give to congregation members or use as an outreach tool with guests and visitors.
+The audio version will begin March 1st, 2017.